omwanzak/tsk_solutech_mentorship_technical-assessment/README.md

 ## 📌 Submission Instructions

 1. Fork this repository to your GitHub account
 2. Clone it to your local machine
+3. Create a branch of your own (consider using your name if possible)
-3. Add this `solutions.md` file with:
+4. Add the `solutions` files with:
    - Answers for Sections A & B
    - Your video link
    - Any notes or clarifications
-4. Include instructions on how to run/test your code
+5. Include instructions on how to run/test your code
-5. Keep your repo clean and well-organized
+6. Keep your repo clean and well-organized
+7. Send an email with the subject **Technical Assessment** containing your updated **cloned github link**.

 ---